01 of 02

 How to Pack Your Suitcase?

 - A sturdy umbrella is a must, as flimsier ones often won't withstand sudden downpours or gusts of wind.
+You may also want to pack a windbreaker with a hood that stays in place.

 - Bring at least two pairs of shoes, both waterproof.
 One pair should provide good traction in case of snow or ice.
 Heels should be reserved for indoor events as the streets can be slick or icy.
 If your feet get cold easily, bring a pair of comfortable waterproof boots.